CRA End-of-Support Disclosure: Pre-Purchase Duty

 If I extend the support period after launch, must I update the disclosure?

 Yes.
-The Annex II information forms part of the technical documentation and must reflect the actual commitment.
-If the manufacturer extends the support period, both the user-facing disclosure (product page, packaging, datasheet, installer summary) and the retained Annex VII technical file must be updated to show the new end date.
+The user information forms part of the technical documentation and must reflect the actual commitment.
+If the manufacturer extends the support period, both the user-facing disclosure (product page, packaging, datasheet, installer summary) and the retained technical file must be updated to show the new end date.
 The original end date stays in the retained file as evidence of the disclosure that applied to earlier sales, so the audit trail remains intact for units already on the market.
-(Annex II point 7; Article 13(13); Annex VII.)

 What to do before you ship